 - Use a food thermometer to ensure poultry has reached the safe internal temperature of at least 165 °F to kill food-borne germs that might be present, including the avian influenza viruses.”

-While these guidelines refer to many food-borne illnesses such as salmonella and E. coli, they also apply to bird flu.
 These guidelines should be followed at all times when handling food.

 The Importance of Public Health Safety